raphaelmondo15-ctrl/Final_html-Css_project_1.0/README.md

 # THE LANDING PAGE

-This landing page is a modern, professional website designed to show a digital productivity or business management platform.
+This landing page is a modern, professional site designed to show a digital productivity or business management platform.
 It features a strong hero section with clear calls-to-action, followed by structured sections that highlight key features, customization options, pricing plans, testimonials, trusted sponsors,